 The corrugation trolley from which the CAT was developed.
 This instrument was made at Cambridge University in the 1970s where it was used for corrugation research for more than a decade.
 A second instrument, supplied to British Rail Research, was used for acoustics research for more than 30 years.

 A large number of CATs have been supplied to companies that develop products, such as friction modifiers, that reduce corrugation.
 The CAT is probably also the instrument of choice for universities and acoustics consultancies who undertake research on corrugation and wheel/rail noise.
 It is fundamentally important to these users that their results are unquestionably reliable.
-Most of the leading research groups in corrugation and wheel/rail noise worldwide user CATs and their results are openly published at conferences and in the peer-reviewed literature.
+Most of the leading research groups in corrugation and wheel/rail noise worldwide use CATs.
+Their results are openly published at conferences, for example at successive International Workshops on Wheel/Rail Noise (IWRN) and in the peer-reviewed literature.